-- 6. (optional) If you wish to see the script that was used to run this process, press the Script tab. - 7. (optional) If you want to see the history of the run, including the location of the output file(s), press the History tab.
+6. (optional) If you wish to see the script that was used to run this process, press the Script tab.

 Export sequences into a single file

 To create a single multi-sequence file composed of exported sequences:

 Choose Tools > Export Sequences into Single File.
 The Project window opens with the Project and Options tabs active.